t3kt/raytk/docs/_reference/operators/combine/blend.md

     summary: Which input or combination of inputs to use.
 If this value is 0, the first connected input is used.
 0.5 is half way between the first and second connected inputs, etc.
+  - label: Use Last Input As Switch
+    name: Usefield
+    summary: Whether to use the 4th input as a field to determine the blending, instead of using it as just another input.
   summary: Smoothly blends/morphs between up to 4 SDFs.

 ---